jdluxun1/jdluxun1.github.io/content/courses/econometrics-PG/index.md

 tags: ["econometrics","financial econometrics"]
 author: ["Yu Bai"]
 description: "This is a postgraduate econometrics course for master students in financial technology. "
-summary: "This is a postgraduate level econometrics course designed for master students in financial technology."
+summary: "This is a postgraduate econometrics course designed for master students in financial technology."
 cover:
     image: ""
     alt: "Figure caption"